 There are a few different types of bacteria in the colon that produce butyrate (that we know of so far).
 The main strains that account for our butyrate production are Faecalibacterium prausnitzii and Eubacterium rectale/Roseburia spp.
 The groups of bacteria that these strains belong to (think genus and species) make up between 5 and 10 percent of the total healthy bacteria in the stool samples of healthy people.

 Butyrate is quite literally the food for the gut lining.
 Our gut colonocytes are tiny cells that line the colon in the gut and they are fueled by this important short-chain fatty acid.
 Proper levels of butyrate are vital to maintaining a healthy microbiome and supporting your gut health.*

 - Reinforces the mucosal barrier and modulates motility*

-- Butyrate is an HDAC inhibitor, meaning that it supports a healthy inflammation response by suppressing the activity of specific cells*
+- Functions as an HDAC inhibitor, meaning that it supports a healthy inflammation response by suppressing the activity of specific cells*

 Cold Rolled Oats